StackAdapt Events and Conversions Destination

 Event rules

 The StackAdapt Segment destination sends an action event key which by default is mapped to the Segment event name.
-Creating rules on this action key should be sufficient for most simple event rule use cases.
+Creating rules on this action key should be sufficient most simple event rule use cases.
 For example, if you fire a Segment event when a user fills out a registration form on your website and want to track this as a conversion event in StackAdapt, you can create a rule in StackAdapt that matches the action key with the Segment event name.

 A Segment event fired with the code analytics.track("User Registered") can be tracked as a conversion event with an event rule that matches an action of User Registered as shown below: